 Back in 2021, Slovakia, Latvia, and Denmark – for the first time ever – qualified for the 2022 Beijing Olympics with perfect 3-0 records in their respective round-robin tournaments.
 Yet with the increasing parity in international hockey, there is no guarantee that any of those nations, each hosting an Olympic qualifier, will advance again.
 The drama is real.

-Live streaming of games is available on the IIHF's social media platforms.
+Live streaming of games is available on IIHF.com (not available in some territories).
 Right now, let’s analyze how each group is shaping up.

 Group D (Bratislava)